programmer-1991/quiz-app-PP2/README.md

     - Function with the largest signature take 2 arguments, while the median is 0.
     - Largest function has 8 statements in it, while the median is 4.
     - The most complex function has a cyclomatic complexity value of 2 while the median is 1.5.

-### Unfixed Bugs

-You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.
-- next button is clickable without choosing an answer.

 ## Deployment